15 Top Sales Closing Techniques To Increase Close Rates

 11. The “Puppy Dog” Close

 Popularised after being mentioned in Tim Ferriss’s book, The Four Hour Workweek, the “puppy dog” close is a simple yet effective closing technique.
 The idea is to offer qualified leads a chance to try your product or service for themselves hands-on.
 Once they’ve spent some time experiencing its value – they won’t want to hand it back.
-This experience gives them a chance to become attached and sure of their decision to adopt your solution.
-However, the closing technique can only apply in certain business selling situations.
+This experience allows them to become aware of their decision to adopt your solution.
+However, the closing technique can only be applied in certain business selling situations.
 For instance, a complex SaaS product with a long onboarding process isn’t ideal for using the “puppy dog” close as it suits shorter timeframes.
 Comparatively, this technique is the perfect option if you can offer a short trial period and have a short sales cycle.

 12. The “Now or Never” Close

-Similar in style to the scarcity close, the “Now or Never” Close helps salespeople to persuade hesitant prospects to buy your solution by offering unique benefits such as bonuses, discounts, and gifts.
-To do so successfully, salespeople must simplify the decision-making prospects by proving that it’s the best time for them to purchase your offering by mentioning the unique benefit they’ll miss out on if they continue to be indecisive.
+Similar to the scarcity close, the “Now or Never” Close helps salespeople persuade hesitant prospects to buy your solution by offering unique benefits such as bonuses, discounts, and gifts.
+To do so successfully, salespeople must simplify the decision-making prospects by proving that it’s the best time for them to purchase your offering and mentioning the unique benefit they’ll miss out on if they continue to be indecisive.
 For example, “Order today, and receive 15% off the entire purchase!)

 13. The Take Away Close

 Salespeople struggling to close the sale due to cost or other external factors can always use this nifty technique to persuade prospects.
-The “Take Away” Close refers to the process of removing one or more features of your products or services to make them more attractive to prospects.
+The “Take Away” Close refers to removing one or more features of your products or services to make them more attractive to prospects.
 However, this closing technique shouldn’t encourage salespeople to take a lesser deal.
-Instead, the idea is to take away the good features, as if it was taking candy options away from a child.
-Eventually, prospects will be more likely to choose and radiate towards the deal and feature you originally suggested.
+Instead, the idea is to take away the good features, as if it were taking candy options away from a child.
+Eventually, prospects will be more likely to choose and radiate toward the deal and feature you originally suggested.

 Final word: The power of incremental commitments